Cannibalism in Oceania: Australia

 Cannibalism of people outside the social group (exocannibalism) is also recorded.
 For example, the Kurnai and Ngarigo of south-eastern Australia were reported to only eat their enemies.

 Since the 1980s, scholars have been more critical of 19th century and early 20th century accounts of cannibalism.
 Anthropologist Michael Pickering surveyed the ethnographic literature in 1985 and concluded that 72% of accounts were unsourced or second hand and that there were no reliable eyewitness accounts of actual acts of cannibalism.
 Many accounts based on Aboriginal informants were of alleged acts of cannibalism by their enemies.
 He argues that language barriers and the belief of traditional Aboriginal groups in the reality of the Dreaming and of sorcerers and spirits who eat human flesh may have caused some European observers to misinterpret symbolic stories and metaphorical language as accounts of real acts of cannibalism.
 Pickering and Howie-Willis argue that mortuary rituals involving the cremation, smoking and drying of bodies, the stripping of flesh and bones, and the carrying of body parts as mementos and charms were likely assumed by some observers to be evidence of cannibalism.
 Pickering concludes that there is no reliable evidence of institutionalized cannibalism in Aboriginal culture, although some groups might have resorted to cannibalism in times of stress.

-Pickering, Howie-Willis, Behrendt and others argue that allegations of cannibalism were a means of demonizing Aboriginal people to justify the expropriation of their land, denial of their legal rights, and destruction of their culture.
+Pickering, Howie-Willis, and Behrendt argue that allegations of cannibalism were a means of demonizing Aboriginal people to justify the expropriation of their land, denial of their legal rights, and destruction of their culture.
 Behrendt states that accounts describing Aboriginal cannibalism are "sketchy at best", adding that the most reliably documented cases of cannibalism in colonial Australia were the acts of the European convicts Alexander Pearce, Edward Broughton, and Matthew Maccavoy.